Strengthening Resilience in Arid and Semi-arid Lowlands in Africa

 This website showcases tested and successful approaches developed for the lowlands, in natural resource management, fodder and food production, and access to water.
 Much of this emanates from GIZ/KfW supported programmes in the region.
 However, also highlighted are promising approaches and solutions originating in other programmes.

-The DREAM II conference, the second in a sequence of three events, is dedicated to boost efforts by streamlining efforts towards those goals.”
+The DREAM II conference, the second in a sequence of three events, is dedicated to boost efforts by streamlining efforts towards those goals.
+The main DREAM II conference is planned for 20 - 24 September and will take place in Jijiga.

 Ethio-German Cooperation in the Ethiopian Lowlands